 The financial statements include certain prior-year summarized comparative information in total but not by net asset class.
 Such information does not include sufficient detail to constitute a presentation in conformity with accounting principles generally accepted in the United States of America.
-Accordingly, such information should be read in conjunction with the Organization's financial statements for the year ended June 30, 2013, from which the summarized information was derived.
+Accordingly, such information should be read in conjunction with the Organization's financial statements for the year ended June 30, 2014, from which the summarized information was derived.
+Certain balances for the year ended June 30, 2014 have been reclassified to conform to June 30, 2015 classifications.
+Such reclassifications have no effect on the change in net assets as previously reported.